swagtop/bevy-flake/docs/details.md

    getting this set up, using `makeRustPlatform` with our wrapped Rust toolchain, but could not get it to work.

+   It should be set up such that the flake consumer could configure `bevy-flake` with something like `config.projectSource`, and provide the `./.` path for the repo it is used in.
+In this case the `bf.packages.${system}.default` package should return a derivation that builds every single target, using the wrapped `rust-toolchain` package as the builder.

    Right now all targets can be compiled to with no internet access, and all libraries used being referenced from the store.